BrokenSwing/Comixaire/specifications/usecases/library-item-rating/README.md

 If the client rated a library item or modified a note he/she gave to a library item, the system state changed and a library item note given by an user is updated.

-In the other cases, the systme state is unchanged.
+In the other cases, the system state is unchanged.

 ## 1.6 Extension Points